lixiangryan/HCI_HW4/README.md

     python main.py
     ```

-2.  **Start Calibration:**
+2.  **Initial Menu:**
-    - A window showing your webcam feed will appear.
+    - A window will appear showing your webcam feed and a menu.
-    - Press the **'s'** key on your keyboard to begin the calibration process.

-3.  **Get Ready:**
+    - **Press 's'**: To proceed directly to calibration.
+    - **Press 'e'**: To enter **Edit Mode**.
+    - **Press 'q'**: To quit the program.

+3.  **Edit Mode (Optional):**
+    - If you pressed 'e', you can now customize the layout.
+    - **Drag and Drop**: Use your mouse to click and drag the command boxes to your desired positions.
+    - **Press 's'**: To save your new layout and return to the initial menu.

+4.  **Calibration:**
+    - From the initial menu, press 's'.
-    - You will have a few seconds to prepare before calibration starts.
+    - You will have a 3-second countdown to get ready.

-4.  **Calibrate:**
-    - Keep the scene static (without your hands in it) for a few seconds.
-The system is learning the background.
+    - Keep the scene static (without your hands in it) for 3 seconds while the system learns the background.

 5.  **Interact:**
-    - After calibration is complete, you can move your hand over the command boxes (e.g., "Take Photo", "Exit") to trigger actions.
+    - After calibration, move your hand over a command box to start activating it.
-    - A progress bar will fill up as you hold your hand over a zone.
+    - A progress bar will fill up.
+Hold your hand steady until it's full to trigger the command.
-    - Once the action is triggered, the system is ready for the next command.
+    - **Take Photo**: If triggered, the current image will be saved in the `photos/` folder.

 6.  **Exit the program:**
-    - You can either trigger the "Exit" command with your hand or press the **'q'** key to quit.
+    - You can trigger the "Exit" command with your hand or press the **'q'** key at any time in the main detection loop.

+## File Structure

+- `main.py`: The main application script.
+- `edit_layout.py`: A module containing the functionality for the interactive layout editor.
+- `requirements.txt`: A list of Python dependencies.
+- `photos/`: A directory that will be created to store saved photos.